compsciencelab/pytorchrl/docs/source/usage/installation.rst

 3. Install package ::

+It can be install either via PyPI

     pip install pytorchrl

+or from source

+    git clone git@github.com:PyTorchRL/pytorchrl.git
+    cd pytorchrl
+    python -m pip install -e .

 4. To quickly test if installation was successful you can execute the following script, which runs a few training steps of the ``AC2`` algorithm on the ``CartPole-v0`` environment.